Sourdough Starter Troubleshooting Guide and FAQ

 Q: How do I know when my starter is ready for bread baking?

-Your sourdough starter should be rising predictably and on regular feeding schedule.
-If your starter is barely rising between feedings or taking a significantly long period to peak using a high feeding ratio (1:1:1), it is most likely not strong enough to naturally leaven bread.
+Before baking, your sourdough starter should rise predictably and be on a reliable, consistent feeding schedule.
+If your starter is struggling to rise between feedings or taking a significantly long period to reach peak activity, it is most likely not strong enough to leaven bread.

-This will vary depending on the type of flour you’re using, but your starter should at least double in volume (or more) at peak activity and pass the float test.
+This might vary depending on the type of flour you’re using, but your starter should at least double in volume (or more) at peak activity and pass the float test.

-My current feeding and starter activity: My two-year-old starter is currently fed King Arthur unbleached all purpose flour.
+My current feeding and starter activity: My two-year-old starter is currently fed King Arthur unbleached bread flour.
 Using a 1:5:5 ratio, my starter peaks in about 10-12 hours when held at a temperature of roughly 75F.

 Q: Do I have to use my starter at peak activity?
 Can it be used early or late?

-Once your starter is active, you can play with these elements to introduce different flavor profiles in your bread.
+Once your starter is active, you can play with these elements to introduce different flavor profiles into your bread.
 Younger starters will have a more delicate, sweet flavor.
-Peaked, slightly fallen starters are higher in acetic acid and will contribute more sourness/tanginess in your loaf.
+Peaked, slightly fallen starters are higher in acetic acid and will contribute more sourness/tanginess to your loaf.

-I prefer to use my sourdough starter at peak activity and just when it is barely beginning to fall, as this has yielded the best results for me.
+I prefer to use my sourdough starter at peak activity and when it is just beginning to fall, as this has yielded the best results for me.
 Remember that changing these variables will impact your dough and bulk fermentation times.

 Sourdough Starter Troubleshooting